-Ulic’s, however, was more personal.
+Ulic’s target, however, was more personal.
 While monitoring the battle from his starship, his brother Cay approached and attempted to redeem his brother.
 Furious, Ulic shot down his brother’s ship and followed him to the surface of Ossus, where they dueled.
 Giving in to his anger, Ulic used his lightsaber to slay his brother.
-Nomi Sunrider, his former lover, was overcome with grief and anger and gave in to the dark side herself, lashing out at Ulic and severing his connection to the Force.
+Nomi Sunrider, his former lover, was overcome with grief and anger and gave in to the Dark Side herself, lashing out at Ulic and severing his connection to the Force.
 Finally realizing what he had done, Ulic repented and, in an effort to find forgiveness, offered to help the Jedi defeat Exar Kun.

-Though it was a pyrrhic victory, the Jedi and Republic put a stop to the Sith and Mandalorians, with what few dark side forces remaining disappearing underground.
+Though it was a pyrrhic victory, the Jedi and the Republic put a stop to the Sith and Mandalorians, with the few Dark Side forces that remained disappearing underground.
 The Great Sith War, though at a heinous cost, was won for the Republic.